Frequently asked questions

 Will carbon farming negatively impact agricultural production?

 Carbon farming projects and agricultural production are complementary land management activities.
-Many carbon farming methods are designed specifically for agricultural activities such as plantation forestry, livestock management or cotton production.
+Many carbon farming methods under the Australian Government’s ACCU Scheme, are designed specifically for agricultural activities such as plantation forestry or livestock management.
 Under certain vegetation methods, landholders can graze in a carbon project area.
 For all Land Restoration Fund (LRF) projects, active management of the land is needed to meet both the requirements of the carbon method and to generate the co-benefits.

 How can carbon farming work without impacting the income from my other farming business?

-Carbon farming projects can complement and supplement farm business income.
-For example, carbon farming projects may provide an additional income stream from land that may be marginal or non-viable for other farming purposes.
+Carbon farming projects can complement farm business operations and supplement income.
+For example, carbon farming projects may provide an additional income stream from land that may be marginal or non-viable for other farming purposes, or enhance overall productivity through improved soil, water and vegetation management.
 As it is a commercial decision to undertake a carbon farming project, landholders are strongly encouraged to seek independent legal and financial advice.

 How is carbon sequestration measured?
 How are Australian Carbon Credit Units (ACCUs) calculated?